canadaduane/credt/README.md

 An unconventional, small+fast web framework that uses a CRDT to sync server and client.

-Thank you to each of the innovators who has gone before.
+Thank you to each innovator who has gone before.
 You are a credit to us all.

 ## Goals: